OOPS: Automated generation of REST API specification via LLMs: Introduction

 In summary, our main contributions are as follows:

 \begin{itemize}

 \item We propose OOPS, an OAS generation method based on LLM agent workflows that effectively improves generalization across different programming languages and development frameworks.
-To the best of our knowledge, this is the first technology-agnostic OAS generation method based on LLM static analysis.
+To the best of our knowledge, this is the first technology-agnostic OAS generation method based on LLM static analysis of REST API source code.

-\item We design a file association algorithm based on API dependency graphs to address the context length limitations of LLMs during OAS generation.
+\item We design a file association algorithm based on API dependency graphs to address the context length limitations of LLMs during endpoint method extraction.

 \item We design OAS generation strategies, including multi-stage generation and self-refine to mitigate syntactic and semantic hallucinations of LLMs during generation.

 \item We evaluate OOPS on 12 REST API implementations covering 5 programming languages and 8 development frameworks.
 Results show that compared to state-of-the-art OAS generation methods, OOPS achieves better performance and generalization.